 School Code: 380581

 Students attend CMASAS for various reasons.
 While some pursue their career goals after graduation, many students choose to attend a four-year college or university.
 We have compiled a partial list of Colleges attended by recent graduates of PEG schools.
 Our average SAT/ACT test scores for recent graduates are as follows:

 Our counseling team will evaluate the student's previous schools transcript to show what is required to graduate from CMA School of Arts and Sciences, as well as, what courses are needed if s/he wishes to attend a four-year university and/or a highly selective college/university.
 This process is completed upon enrollment for all high school students.
 To have a student's transcript evaluated prior to enrollment, the student would be required to pre-register and pay the non-refundable registration fee.

-After transcript evaluation, students are placed into our Introduction to 21st Eduction course and consult with their Personalized Education Coach and counselor to evaluate transcripts and complete diagnostic assessments to help select a course of study that meets their goals and needs.
+Students are placed into our Foundations course and consult with their Personalized Education Coach and counselor to evaluate transcripts and complete diagnostic assessments to help select a course of study, that meets their goals and needs.
 Once a Course of study is determined, the student is able to begin with their planned coursework while completing other items within the Foundations course.
 The counselor is also available to review current standing and to help ensure that each student is steadily progressing toward graduation as well as towards post-graduation goals.
-Our Introduction to 21st Education course and ongoing weekly homeroom classes focus on the following 21st century education skills:
+Our Foundations course and ongoing weekly homeroom classes focus on the following 21st century education skills:

 21st Century Education Skills